 The retail industry needs to address these pain points not only to comply with PCI DSS and avoid costly penalties in the case of an audit, but also to protect sensitive customer data and, ultimately, to demonstrate true security maturity.

-Breaking Through the Pain
+Breaking Through the Pain With Threat Stack

 While working with any compliance framework can be a challenge, it can also be a powerful business driver that allows you to stand out among the competition.
-Threat Stack’s Cloud Security Platform® can help ease the pain with automatic controls, policies, and procedures that allow you to audit your cloud infrastructure for compliance, scan your workload for vulnerabilities, and continuously monitor your infrastructure to protect against internal and external threats.
+The Threat Stack Cloud Security Platform® can help ease the pain with automatic controls, policies, and procedures that allow you to audit your cloud infrastructure for compliance, scan your workload for vulnerabilities, and continuously monitor your infrastructure to protect against internal and external threats.
 These built-in functionalities will allow you to identify, assess, and remediate existing threats, as well as monitor for new ones, to get you on track to meet the requirements of the compliance frameworks we’ve discussed here.